 - Reduce oven temperature to 325 degrees F.

-- In a large mixing bowl or the bowl of a stand mixer, beat room temperature cream cheese with sugar until smooth.
-Add salt and flour and mix well.
-Add eggs, one at a time, mixing well after each addition and scraping down the sides of the bowl as necessary to be sure all ingredients are evenly incorporated.
-Add crème fraîche, lemon juice, vanilla and almond extracts, and pureed blueberries and mix until even in color and no white streaks remain (remember to scrape the bowl again!)
+- In the bowl of a food processor or a stand mixer, pulse room temperature cream cheese with sugar until smooth.
+Add salt and flour and pulse again.
+Add eggs, two at a time, mixing well after each addition and scraping down the sides of the bowl as necessary to be sure all ingredients are evenly incorporated.
+Add crème fraîche, lemon juice, vanilla and almond extracts, and pureed blueberries and pulse until even in color and no white streaks remain (remember to scrape the bowl again!)

 - After about 45 to 50 minutes, when center of cheesecake is set but still barely jiggly, pour glaze on top of cheesecake, spreading into an even layer.
 Return to oven to bake for another 5 minutes, then let cool on a wire rack to room temperature.
 Refrigerate overnight or until ready to serve.
 Remove edges of springform pan and slice into 16 wedges; serve chilled or at room temperature, topped with fresh blueberries or leftover roasted blueberry puree if desired.
 Cheesecake will keep in the refrigerator for up to 5 days.